termux/termux-packages/README.md

 This project contains scripts and patches to cross compile and package packages for the [Termux](http://termux.com/) Android application.

+NOTE: This is in a rough state

 Building a package
 ==================
 In a non-rooted Android device an app such as Termux may not write to system locations, which is why every package is installed inside the private file area of the Termux app:

     PREFIX=/data/data/com.termux/files/usr

-For simplicity while developing and building, the build scripts here assume that a /data folder is reserved for use on the host builder, which requires setup:
+For simplicity while developing and building, the build scripts here assume that a /data folder is reserved for use on the host builder.
+The `ubuntu-setup.sh` takes care of this as well as installing required packages.
-	sudo mkdir /data
-	sudo chown $USER /data

-The basic flow is then to run "./build-package.sh $PKG", which
+The basic flow is then to run "./build-package.sh $PKG", which:
-- Sets up a patched stand-alone Android NDK toolchain
+* Sets up a patched stand-alone Android NDK toolchain

 * Reads packages/$PKG/build.sh to find out where to find the source code of the  package and how to build it.